aaronbloomfield/ccc/hws/daoweb3/index.md

 <img src="dao-screenshot.webp" style="border:1px solid black">

-Note: ***ALL*** of your HTML, CSS, and Javascript code must in the dao.html file.
+You don't have to implement the copy link in the Creator column.
+Note that ***ALL*** of your HTML, CSS, and Javascript code must in the dao.html file.
 The *only* thing that can be separate is the web3.js file, which is included in the HTML template above.

 Once deployed, the DAO contract for your final submission should contain at least three proposals: one of which should have expired by the time the assignment is due, and one which will stay open for one week after the assignment (just get the right date; we don't care what time on that day).
 The third one is up to you.